-Just in case you missed it, here are details of the latest issue of Informer, which came out on Sunday.
-As usual, lots of good stuff, with a variety of book reviews this time.
+Just in case you missed it, here are details of the latest issue of Informer, which came out on this week.
+As usual, lots of good stuff, with a mix of conference reviews, feature articles and the several obligatory mentions of the word ‘chatbot’.
 For further details see the Informer website.
 Or if you fancy becoming a contributor, get in touch!

 By Udo Kruschwitz

 Welcome and Happy New Year!
 “We had a great 2016.
 2017 will prove to be even better” as an anonymous letter writer assures me … although he/she/it also assures me that the European Union is doomed and that I should respect the democratic will of the British people.
 What better way to start the year than with a few friendly words?

 A Case for Satellite Events in Evaluation Campaigns

 Local conferences, such as TREC in North America, CLEF in Europe, and NTCIR in Asia, play a leading role in promoting information retrieval research by supporting novel campaigns and releasing datasets to share the latest research challenges.
 To gain access to these datasets, participants are requested to communicate their work in the form of working notes.
 Despite the overall success of these conferences, the main drawback is that these working notes are not peer-reviewed.
 This may pose problems, especially for researchers who cannot easily afford or justify travel expenses to attend such conferences.
 To overcome the problem of distance, we organised an experimental satellite session that allowed participants of the Asia-based evaluation campaign NTCIR to present their work either in Europe or in Asia.
 Given participants’ feedback, we see this as an attractive method to foster research and innovation beyond continental borders…